mrochon/b2csamples/README.md

 | [B2CSendOTPWithO365](https://github.com/mrochon/b2csamples/tree/master/Policies/b2cSendOtpWith0365)  | Send email OTP using O365 |
 | [CheckEmail](https://github.com/mrochon/b2csamples/tree/master/Policies/CheckEmail)  | Prevents users from signing up or in using emails with specific email domains |
 | [EmailOrUserId](https://github.com/mrochon/b2csamples/tree/master/Policies/EmailAndUserId)  | Allow users to signup with both an email and a user id and user either to signin later on |
+  [EmailOrPhoneMFA](https://github.com/mrochon/b2csamples/tree/master/Policies/EmailOrPhoneMFA)  | Allows local users to use either their email or phone for 2nd FA |
 | [ForceADWhenAvaialble](https://github.com/mrochon/b2csamples/tree/master/Policies/ForceAADwhenAvailable)  | Users who signup with an email address supported by an AAD tenant will be automatically redirected there (rather than defining local password in B2C) |
 | [IdTokenSelfHint](https://github.com/mrochon/b2csamples/tree/master/Policies/IdTokenSelfHint)  | Allows long-running native apps to initiate profile edit without needing to re-authenticate user |
 | [ForceADWhenAvaialble](https://github.com/mrochon/b2csamples/tree/master/Policies/ForceAADwhenAvailable)  | Users who signup with an email address supported by an AAD tenant will be automatically redirected there (rather than defining local password in B2C) |